 Arrival Advice: Passport Control and Immigration

 After a lengthy flight to get to New Zealand, passing through Customs can feel more stressful than it actually is.
 Let us relieve the stress by taking you through the process of arriving in New Zealand.
+We’ll go through what to expect in this arrival advice for New Zealand guide.

 On arrival, you will have to go through Passport Control, Baggage Claim then Biosecurity.
 This article will guide you through the first part of the arrival: Passport Control and Immigration.